Chilkat River • Jilkaat Heeni

 Storage Container For Salmon

-The Chilkat River, Jilkaat Heeni in Tlingit, or “Storage Container for Salmon,” provides the world’s largest seasonal bald eagle aggregation, Southeast Alaska’s top wild coho salmon run, and the private wells in the Chilkat Watershed.
-The communities of Klukwan and Haines depend on the Chilkat River’s abundant wild salmon for subsistence, economics, and our way of life.
+The Chilkat River, Jilkaat Heeni in Tlingit, or “Storage Container for Salmon,” provides the world’s largest seasonal bald eagle aggregation, Southeast Alaska’s top wild coho salmon run, and clean water in the Chilkat Watershed.
+The communities of Klukwan and Haines depend on the Chilkat River’s healthy habitat and abundant wild salmon for subsistence, economics and ways of life.

 In 2016, the Chilkat | Jilkaat Heeni was nominated as a Tier 3 waterbody (the highest level of protection for waterways in the U.S.) by the Chilkat Indian Village of Klukwan because of its enormous cultural, economic, and ecological importance.
 As stressors in the ocean ecosystem increase, such as plastic pollution and acidification, river habitats like the Chilkat | Jilkaat Heeni become even more critical to the survival of salmon and communities.